gregwebs/StateTree/README.md

 ## Why statecharts?

-Most programs have a lot of implicit and ad-hoc state mutation that is difficult to understand and leads to bugs.
+Most applications have a lot of implicit and ad-hoc state mutation that is difficult to understand and leads to bugs.
-In simple cases there is not much of an issue.
+In a simple app it is easy enough to manage by paying attention to detail.
 However, as applications become complex this gives every new feature the potential to break existing features.
 Statecharts were originally created to wrangle the complexity of jet fighter software, but I think they can scale down nicely also.
-Rather than having imiplicit state, Statecharts allow us to be very explicit about state.
+Rather than having implicit state mutation, Statecharts allow us to be very explicit about state and how it can be changed.
 This leads to fewer defects and even lets us explain how our application operates to non-programmers.

 ## Why not FSMs?

-* FSMs lack nested and concurrent states
+FSMs lack nested and concurrent states

+## Why not routing?

-* Routing is often used to describe application state.
+Routing is often used to describe application state.
 However, routing has difficulty handling concurrent states, handling nested state transitions, and maintaining history of different branches.
+Ember.js has taken a great approach of combining routing with a statechart.
+However, their code, including the underlying statemachine library does not work outside of the Ember framework.

 ## StateTree